sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 <img src="assets/accounttypes11.png" width="400"/>

-We now have a workbook that is ready to be shared with our teams:
+We now have a workbook that can be accessed by anyone on the `Sales_Managers` team.

 <img src="assets/accounttypes12.png" width="800"/>